Dear fellow reader, please subscribe to our YouTube channel and never miss great future videos! <3

 What is the general percentage of users who watch a video and then post their reaction, hit a like or dislike?
 Why viewers rarely like your videos?
 Well, there are several answers to these questions, but one of the most prominent one is that people are lazy in their nature :)

 WHY VIEWERS RARELY LIKE OR REACT TO YOUR VIDEOS?

 Thankfully, we are not living in a Black Mirror‘s “Nosedive” episode yet, where everything and everyone is judged by their “popularity score” and votes.
 Or, do we already?
 I guess it is too late.
 Oh, well…

 Anyhow, even a simple thing like hitting the thumbs up/down buttons can be a considerable effort once you realize an average user watches 3-5 videos per day, and sometimes even more.
+Also, consider the fact that all modern smart TVs come with YouTube app pre-installed, and liking a video is not usually someone comfortably does with their tiny remote!
 Normally, you can’t expect from anyone to be constantly bothered with such a “trivial” and “irrelevant” thing like voting.
 Of course, we are discussing extreme cases here, but there are many other reasons why someone will/won’t or should/shouldn’t like/dislike some video: